rodmcnew/deprecated-ubermon-client-angular-one/README.md

-#The OLD web bowser client for ubermon.com built on angular one.
-No longer in use!
+#No longer in use - The OLD web bowser client for ubermon.com.
+Built on angular one.

 This was replaced with a client written in React and Redux at https://github.com/rodmcnew/ubermon-client-react-redux